tanakamasayuki/EspNowBus/README.md

 - `examples/BroadcastAndAck`: Periodic broadcast with app-level ACK.
 Use when you need group-wide updates but still want logical delivery checks (each listener returns AppAck).
 - `examples/JoinAndUnicast`: Nodes JOIN and then unicast to a random peer.
 Shows how to recover peers after reboot (periodic JOIN) and confirms delivery with AppAck.
 - `examples/SendToAllPeers`: Group-wide message via `sendToAllPeers` (per-peer unicast).
 Heavier than broadcast, but benefits from encryption/keyAuth and AppAck delivery assurance.
-- `examples/MasterSlave/Master`, `.../Slave`: Master accepts registrations; slave (sensors) does not.
-Slaves hunt for masters (periodic JOIN) and push data with `sendToAllPeers`, suitable for sensor→gateway with multiple masters.
-- `examples/AutoPurge`: Demonstrates auto-purge on consecutive AppAckTimeout/SendFailed and uses callbacks (`onJoinEvent`, `onPeerPurged`) to observe state changes.
-Useful for unstable links where peers drop out and should be re-JOINed automatically.
 - `examples/SendStatusDemo`: Shows how to inspect `SendStatus` via switch; with app-ACK enabled, auto-retries will hide transient issues unless the peer stays down.
 - `examples/NoAppAck`: App-level ACK disabled; `onAppAck` is set but not called.
 Use this to see physical `SentOk` only (lightweight, no logical delivery check).

-### Retries and duplicate handling
+### Retries, JOIN, heartbeat, duplicates
 - Send task keeps a single in-flight slot with a "sending" flag.
 On ESP-NOW send-complete callback, it clears the flag and emits `onSendResult`.
 - If the flag stays set longer than `txTimeoutMs`, treat as timeout and retry (or fail) using the same message ID/sequence; `retryDelayMs` defaults to 0 (immediate retry).
 - Retries set a retry flag; receivers drop duplicate `msgId/seq` per peer and may optionally surface "wasRetry" metadata in callbacks.
 - Send-complete CB should not touch shared state directly; notify the send task via FreeRTOS task notification (`xTaskNotifyFromISR`) and let the send task clear the flag and dispatch `onSendResult`.
-- Minimal JOIN flow: `sendRegistrationRequest()` broadcasts a ControlJoinReq; nodes that can accept register the sender and unicast ControlJoinAck back.
-(No auth/encryption yet.)
+- JOIN flow: `sendJoinRequest(targetMac)` broadcasts ControlJoinReq (HMAC+targetMac).
+Acceptors validate `groupId/targetMac/HMAC` and broadcast ControlJoinAck (echo nonceA, add nonceB+targetMac, HMAC).
+Both sides add peer after Ack and switch to encrypted unicast.
 - Broadcast/control packets carry `groupId` and a 16-byte HMAC tag (keyBcast or keyAuth); receivers verify and drop mismatches.
 Broadcast replay is limited via a 64-entry sliding window per peer.
-- Even with ESP-NOW encryption disabled, Broadcast/Control/AppAck packets still carry HMAC (keyBcast/keyAuth) for authenticity; keep `enableAppAck` on for delivery assurance.
+- Even with ESP-NOW encryption disabled, Broadcast/Control/AppAck/Heartbeat packets carry HMAC (keyBcast/keyAuth) for authenticity; keep `enableAppAck` on for delivery assurance.
-- JOIN packets carry an 8-byte nonce; Acceptors echo it back in Ack.
-Full challenge/response is still TODO.
-- JOIN replay is limited by a separate window; Ack also returns a responder nonceB (currently stored for future validation).
+- Heartbeat: unicast Ping/Pong without AppAck.
+Pong reception marks liveness; missing heartbeat drives targeted JOIN at 2× interval and disconnect at 3× interval.
 - App-level ACKs (`enableAppAck=true` by default): receiver auto-replies with msgId-based ACKs; sender treats missing app-ACK as undelivered (even if ESP-NOW reported success).
 If an app-ACK arrives without a physical ACK, mark delivered but log a warning.
-- On restart/drift: JOIN re-run with fresh tokens; prevToken mismatch is treated as fresh join (state is reset) to recover automatically.
 - SendStatus semantics: for app-ACK-enabled unicast, completion is `AppAckReceived` (success) or `AppAckTimeout`; `SentOk` indicates only physical TX success when app-ACK is disabled.
 - ControlAppAck: a unicast control packet carrying msgId (id field = msgId) with keyAuth HMAC; sent automatically when `enableAppAck` is true.
 Duplicates still emit AppAck to stop retries.